LuccaHellriegel/four-clojure-to-roam/README.md

 The syntax-block only includes syntax that is not already included in a lower problem.

+# For Developers

+- scripts/data/problems.js includes all the data of the problems (already filtered out non-existing problems)
+- scripts/roam-json.js includes general purpose functions for generating json that is Roam-ready (nanoid is the only dependency)
+- scripts/vanilla.js includes the functions for generating the blocks and pages of the vanilla-variant of the json-file

 # Ideas:

 Future variants are planned: